Ahh, peanut butter.

 These peanut butters tend to have higher concentrations of saturated fats.
 For that reason, I highly recommend taking a few extra seconds to check the ingredients list before buying.
 Be wary of varieties that list “partially hydrogenated oil,” “hydrogenated oil,” or “palm oil.”

 If you follow my content and are familiar with my beliefs around food and dieting, you likely know that I don't label foods as inherently "good" or "bad," or "healthy" or "unhealthy."
 The nutrition benefits (and taste!) of peanut butter can be worth it for some.
 Especially for those of us who enjoy having it, who might not be eating enough to support your needs or goals, and/or those of us who might not be eating enough protein regularly.
+You can always pair it with dark chocolate too!

 We can’t dismiss the fact that peanut butter is a pretty calorie-dense food, though.
 As it is with any calorie-dense foods, it's important to enjoy it in moderation as part of an overall balanced diet.
 If you want the flavor and protein of peanut butter but with fewer calories, consider trying a powdered version instead of the real thing.